7. You taste like blueberries.

 Darla’s words tear us apart.

 “No, don’t worry!
 We’ll be out of your hair in a sec, Darla.
 Thank you.”
-The dip in Max’s voice is unmistakable.
+The dip in Mason’s voice is unmistakable.
 At least I know I’m not in the shocked as hell club alone.

 Darla mouths her apologies again as she crosses the kitchen, heading to the bathroom.
 It’s her seventh visit this hour, the poor woman must be going crazy being this heavily pregnant.
 Bless her.